 In an earlier post, I covered how onboarding is more than just a one-time event in a customer’s journey.
 In this post, I’ll be making the case for applying more than one onboarding method.
 Just as students will fail to learn if taught with a one-size-fits-all approach, trying to onboard every user in the same way is bound to fail.

-This is the challenge of teaching: while we want students to come away with the same baseline knowledge, the same class flow won’t work for everyone.
-In algebra, I’d needed more help than my peers, but my peers would have been frustrated if they’d had to slow down their learning to match my speed.
+This is the challenge of teaching: while we want students to come away from our courses with the same baseline knowledge, everyone won’t benefit from the same approach.
+In algebra, I’d needed more help than my peers, but my peers would have been frustrated to slow down their progress.
+Thankfully, I did finally figure out variables thanks to a kind classmate who tutored me for a bit.

-In our products, onboarding ideally brings users to the same destination, but not every user will (or should) arrive at it in the same way or at the same time.
+In our products, onboarding ideally brings users to the same destination, but not every user will arrive at it in the same way, or at the same time.

 These paths often vary because of different histories a user has with your product or its type, which in turn influences their expectations and how much, or little, guidance is needed to work with those expectations.